Eryniox/Microsoft-Windows-10-Media-Creation-Tool-Helper/README.md

 ### Unofficial Media Creation Tool Batch

 * [Universal MediaCreationTool.bat wrapper for all Windows 10 Redstone versions: 1607,1703,1709,1803,1809 with business (Enterprise) edition support](https://gist.github.com/AveYo/c74dc774a8fb81a332b5d65613187b15)

+### Extracting the products.xml

+You will find the products.xml under `C:\$Windows.~WS\Sources`.
+The products.cab file is also avbl. via download (which contains the products.xml (with all official download links).

 ### Archive MCT + products.cab